 New York State has some of the nation’s most prohibitive statute of limitation laws when it comes to supporting adult survivors of child sexual abuse.
-At most, survivors only have until the age of 23 to hold those responsible for the abuse in a court of law.
+Most survivors only have until the age of 23 to hold those responsible for the abuse in a court of law.

-Understanding that many survivors aren’t ready or able to come forward until much later in life, the current statute of limitation denies justice to countless survivors, allows abusers to “run out the clock” on accountability, and puts additional children at great risk of harm.
+Because many survivors aren’t ready or able to disclose their abuse until much later in life, the current statute of limitation denies their ability to pursue justice in our courts and allows abusers to “run out the clock” on accountability.

-Only seven states have created “windows” to allow adult survivors of child sexual assault to seek retrospective civil damages.
-Meanwhile, 32 states have not eliminated barriers for adult survivors of childhood sexual abuse to have their day in court to pursue justice.
+Seven other states have created “windows” to allow adult survivors of child sexual assault to seek retrospective civil damages.
+New York continues to rank amongst the worst states in the country when it comes to affording opportunity for survivors of childhood sexual abuse to bring criminal charges or seek civil damages.